 Care varies not just in length, short or long-term, but also in who administers it, family members, volunteers, professional non-medical aids, or skilled medical staff.
 It is important to remember that not all care, even that provided by professional aids or skilled nursing staff, is covered by Medicare or supplemental insurance.

 Long-Term Care Insurance

 This is why getting long-term care (LTC) insurance may be the wisest investment healthy adults can make, if they can afford the often pricey premiums.
 On average, long-term care insurance policies cost about $3,000 per year.
 Long-term care policies cover most of the expenses that Medicare and supplemental insurance do not.
-They also help cover the costs of being in a personal care setting (commonly known as assisted living in other regions of the country).
+They also help cover the costs of being in a personal care setting, or in some parts of the country, they may cover assisted living costs as well.
 However, long-term care coverage typically does not kick in until the insured patient has been receiving qualifying care from professional skilled caregivers for at least three months.